 Is it celiac disease or non-celiac gluten sensitivity?

 People who have celiac disease or non-celiac gluten sensitivity (NCGS) have reactions to gluten, a protein found in wheat, rye or barley grains.
+But there are important differences between these conditions.

-Dr. Jimmy Kim, a gastroenterologist at Aurora Health Care, says, “Celiac disease causes damage to your small intestine and can have serious complications like anemia, arthritis, malnutrition, infertility, osteopenia, osteoporosis, other autoimmune disorders and even some kinds of cancer.
-Non-celiac gluten sensitivity doesn’t cause damage to your small intestine or lead to those complications.”
+“Celiac disease causes damage to your small intestine and can have serious complications, like anemia, arthritis, malnutrition, infertility, osteopenia, osteoporosis, other autoimmune disorders and even some kinds of cancer,” says Dr. Jimmy Kim, a gastroenterologist at Aurora Health Care.
+“Non-celiac gluten sensitivity doesn’t cause damage to your small intestine or lead to those complications.”

-However, the two conditions may have some similar symptoms including several digestive upsets such as bloating, constipation, diarrhea, gas, nausea or vomiting.
+However, the two conditions may have some similar symptoms including several digestive upsets, such as bloating, constipation, diarrhea, gas, nausea or vomiting.
 Other common symptoms include:

 - Fatigue